The Best Home Security Systems for Pet Owners in 2025

 View Packages Links to SimpliSafeProduct Specs

-Equipment Costs Packages starting at $250 Monitoring Options Professional and DIY Monthly Monitoring Costs $21.99 per month Contract Lengths Month-to-month Installation Options DIY or professional Smart Platform Integration Alexa and Google Home SimpliSafe is the polar opposite of ADT.
+Equipment Costs Packages starting at $249.96 Monitoring Options Professional and DIY Monthly Monitoring Costs Starts at $21.99 per month Contract Lengths Month-to-month Installation Options DIY or professional Smart Platform Integration Alexa and Google Home SimpliSafe is the polar opposite of ADT.
 It’s a DIY-installed security system that doesn’t require professional monitoring.
 You can self-monitor it if you’re worried about false alarms being sent to the police.
 We still recommend professional monitoring though.
-Just make sure to go with the more expensive Fast Protect plan.
-The Fast Protect plan includes video verification — in an emergency, the monitoring center will view your camera footage to see whether it’s a false alarm or a real intrusion.
+Just make sure to go with at least SimpliSafe’s Core monitoring plan.
+The Core plan and every plan above it includes video verification — in an emergency, the monitoring center will view your camera footage to see whether it’s a false alarm or a real intrusion.

 What We Like